Mario-Kart-Felix/Microsoft-Activation-Scripts/README.md

 <br/>
 __

-Scripts are working fine for Windows 11.
+Scripts are working fine for Windows 12 Lite.

 <hr>